Actively Recruiting

 - Primary mucinous appendiceal tumors

-- Uncontrolled illnesses including active infection, cardiac arrhythmia, active bleeding disorders, or psychiatric/social issues limiting study compliance
+- Uncontrolled illnesses such as active infection, cardiac arrhythmia, bleeding disorders, or psychiatric/social issues limiting study compliance

-- Major surgery or significant injury within 3 weeks prior to starting study drug
+- Major surgery or significant trauma within 3 weeks or minor surgery within 1 week before study drug administration

-- Known active chronic infections such as uncontrolled HIV/AIDS or active hepatitis B or C
+- Known active chronic infections including uncontrolled HIV/AIDS or active hepatitis B or C

-- Cirrhosis classified as Child-Pugh B or worse, or cirrhosis with hepatic encephalopathy or significant ascites requiring treatment
+- Cirrhosis with Child-Pugh B or worse or cirrhosis with hepatic encephalopathy or significant ascites

 - Pregnancy or breastfeeding

-- Any condition, therapy, or lab abnormality that could interfere with study results or participation, as judged by the treating physician
+- Any condition or abnormality that may interfere with study results or participation as judged by the physician

 AI-Screening